karetkaz/Cmpl/extras/Cmpl.md

   - statements inside the scope will be type-checked.
   - compilation error will be reported as warnings.
   - inlined files will be not processed.
-  - byte code generation will be skipped.
+  - code generation will be skipped.

 ## For statement
 The for statement is a repetition statement, that can be used to execute a section of code in a loop, while a condition is met.